 Can I register a Limited Liability Partnership as a charity?

 Limited Liability Partnerships can only be registered by businesses that intend to make a profit, so it is not possible to set up an LLP for non-profit or charitable purposes.

 If you wish to run a non-profit business or charity, you can form a private company limited by guarantee, a charitable incorporated organisation (CIO), a charitable trust, or an unincorporated charitable association.

 Private company limited by guarantee

-- Must register with Companies House as a limited company and with the Charity Commission (England and Wales) or the Office of the Scottish Charity Register (OSCR) as a charity.
+- Must register at Companies House as a limited company and with the Charity Commission (England and Wales) or the Office of the Scottish Charity Register (OSCR) as a charity

 Charitable Incorporated Organisation (CIO)

 - Available for charities in England and Wales that wish to set up as a corporate body